Jearny58/Jearny58.github.io/_posts/2019-07-31-capstone-chronicles-july-31-2019.md

 By simply calling `from capstone import sample` we were able to access all the custom functions created to handle wrangling the CheXpert CSV data.
 However, there was a prerequisite step that we had to take before we could utilize all these handy functions and that was to set the `path` variable.

+What this variable essentially does is take note of the location of our data, which in this specific case is `'/home/jupyter/springboard-capstone-2/data'`